RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 Since there is only a single repository in <abbr title="Team Foundation Server">TFS</abbr> everyone commits to the repository and if necessary, will sync from the server to resolve any conflicts before committing.

-{% include post-image.html class="center-aligned stretch" alt="An example of a TFS tree" caption="A TFS tree" src="/images/2014/02/24/tfs-tree.svg" %}
+{% include post-image.html class="center-aligned" alt="An example of a TFS tree" caption="A TFS tree" src="/images/2014/02/24/tfs-tree.svg" %}

 With Git, the idea of numbered commits doesn't make as much sense as there could be hundreds of different versions of the same repository all being pulled from and merged into each other.

-{% include post-image.html class="center-aligned stretch" alt="An example of a Git tree" caption="A Git tree" src="/images/2014/02/24/git-tree.svg" %}
+{% include post-image.html class="center-aligned" alt="An example of a Git tree" caption="A Git tree" src="/images/2014/02/24/git-tree.svg" %}

 This is what is happening in the above image: